id-bioinfo/ARGnet/README.md

 ARGNet
 ======
-a deep nueral network for robust identification and annotation of antibiotic resistance genes.
+A deep nueral network for robust identification and annotation of antibiotic resistance genes.

 The input can be long amino acid sequences(full length/contigs), long nucleotide sequences, short amino acid reads (30-50aa), short nucleotide reads (100-150nt) in fasta format.